expo/expo/docs/pages/build-reference/variants.md

 ```

 The rest of the configuration at this point is not specific to EAS, it's the same as it would be for any Android project with flavors.
 There are a few common configurations that you might want to apply to your project:
- - To change the name of the app built with the development profile, create a `android/app/src/development/res/value/strings.xml` file.
+ - To change the name of the app built with the development profile, create a **android/app/src/development/res/value/strings.xml** file.
     ```xml
     <resources>
         <string name="app_name">MyApp - Dev</string>
     </resources>
     ```
- - To change the icon of the app built with the development profile, create `android/app/src/development/res/midimap-*` directories with appropriate assets (you can copy them from `android/app/src/main/res` and replace the icon files).
+ - To change the icon of the app built with the development profile, create `android/app/src/development/res/mipmap-*` directories with appropriate assets (you can copy them from **android/app/src/main/res** and replace the icon files).
- - To specify `google-services.json` for a specific flavor put it in a `android/app/src/{flavor}/google-services.json` file.
+ - To specify **google-services.json** for a specific flavor put it in a **android/app/src/{flavor}/google-services.json** file.
- - To configure sentry, add `project.ext.sentryCli = [ flavorAware: true ]` to `android/app/build.gradle` and name your properties file `android/sentry-{flavor}-{buildType}.properties` (e.g. `android/sentry-production-release.properties`)
+ - To configure sentry, add `project.ext.sentryCli = [ flavorAware: true ]` to **android/app/build.gradle** and name your properties file `android/sentry-{flavor}-{buildType}.properties` (e.g. **android/sentry-production-release.properties**)

 ### iOS

-Assign separate scheme to every build profile in `eas.json`:
+Assign a distinct scheme to every build profile in **eas.json**:

 ```json
 {